adrazich/Twitch-Plays/README.md

 Twitch-Plays
 ============

 This is a quick script that parses messages from Twitch to an API with node.js.
 Use as you wish.
+I got the idea from the Twitch Plays channel.
+You can use the API for a bot for your channel or for viewers in your channel to have control over a game, a website, etc.

 ### Requirements